EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### Identity and Access Management (IAM)

-The user identity management and resources access control service that EnOS provides to the clients.
+The user identity management and resources access control service that EnOS™ provides to the clients.
 With IAM, you can create and manage users and control who has access or operational permissions to what  resources of the organization.

 ### incremental synchronization